 - The ISS solar array surface area could cover the U.S. Senate Chamber three times over.

-- ISS will have an internal pressurized volume of 33,023 cubic feet, or equal that of a Boeing 747.
+- ISS has an internal pressurized volume of 33,023 cubic feet, or equal that of a Boeing 747.

 - The solar array wingspan (240 feet / 73 meters) is longer than that of a Boeing 777 200/300 model, which is 212 feet (64.6 m).

-- Fifty-two computers will control the systems on the ISS.
+- Fifty-two computers control the systems on the ISS.

-- More than 115 space flights will have been conducted on five different types of launch vehicles over the course of the station’s construction.
+- More than 115 space flights were conducted on five different types of launch vehicles over the course of the station’s construction.

 - The ISS is almost four times as large as the Russian space station Mir, and about five times as large as the U.S. Skylab.

-- 8 miles (12.8 kilometers) of wire connects the electrical power system.
+- About 8 miles (12.8 km) of wire connects the electrical power system.

-- Main U.S. control computers have 1.5 gigabytes of total main hard drive storage in U.S. segment compared to modern PCs, which have about 500-gigabyte hard drives.
+- Main U.S. control computers have 1.5 gigabytes of total main hard drive storage in the U.S. segment.
+Modern PCs have about 500-gigabyte hard drives.

-- The entire 55-foot robot arm assembly is capable of lifting 220,000 pounds, which is the weight of a Space Shuttle orbiter.
+- The entire 55-foot robot arm assembly is capable of lifting 220,000 lbs., which is the weight of a space shuttle orbiter.